iterator_to_array

 Whether to use the iterator element keys as index.

-keys will be converted to an empty string, double keys will be truncated to their integer counterpart, resource keys will generate a warning and be converted to their resource ID, and boolean keys will be converted to integers.
+In PHP 5.5 and later, if a key is an array or object, a warning will be generated.
+NULL keys will be converted to an empty string, double keys will be truncated to their integer counterpart, resource keys will generate a warning and be converted to their resource ID, and boolean keys will be converted to integers.

 Note: If this parameter is not set or set to

-, duplicate keys will be overwritten.
+TRUE, duplicate keys will be overwritten.
 The last value with a given key will be in the returned array.
-Set this paramater toFALSE
+Set this paramater toFALSEto get all the values in any case.

 Return Values

-An array containing the elements of the iterator
+An array containing the elements of the iterator.

 Changelog